thibaut-neoledge/azure-docs.fr-fr/articles/virtual-machines/virtual-machines-windows-extensions-configuration-samples.md

             }
           }

-Avant de déployer l'extension, déterminez la dernière version de l'extension et remplacez la « typeHandlerVersion » par la dernière version.
+Before deploying the extension please check the latest extension version and replace the "typeHandlerVersion" with the current latest version.

-La suite de cet article fournit des exemples de configurations pour les extensions de machine virtuelle Windows.
+Rest of the article provides sample configurations for Windows VM Extensions.

-Avant de déployer l'extension, déterminez la dernière version de l'extension et remplacez la « typeHandlerVersion » par la dernière version.
+Before deploying the extension please check the latest extension version and replace the "typeHandlerVersion" with the current latest version.

-### Extension CustomScript 1.4.
+### <a name="customscript-extension-1.4."></a>CustomScript Extension 1.4.
       {
           "publisher": "Microsoft.Compute",
           "type": "CustomScriptExtension",